substrate-developer-hub/substrate-contracts-workshop/0/building-your-contract.md

 wasm-prune --exports call,deploy target/$PROJNAME-opt.wasm target/$PROJNAME-pruned.wasm
 ```

 This file will be used to compile your contract source code to WASM.
 You can see that it depends on the Wasm utilities we installed earlier.
+You can find out more about each command in the Terminology section below.

 To compile the smart contract, we need to make the build script executable with `chmod` and then we can run it: